Jaywise01/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 12-file_type contains a command that print the type of the file named iamafilet
+script 13-symbolic_link contain the command that create the symbolic link of /bin/bash named __ls__